loffelmann/Rubik/README.md

 the cube in most cases.
 There was one NN with 906 weights, 3.6kB, which could solve about 95% of thoroughly scrambled cubes.
 Compare to the previous experiment, where no size of NN could solve 95% of cubes, while to solve 40% of cubes, about 100kB of neural network was needed.

-Paradoxically, large networks perform much worse with bootstrapped training data; No idea why.
+Paradoxically, large networks perform much worse with bootstrapped training data.
+This seems to be somehow related to the "exploration versus exploitation" problem (see below).

 Another clue to a different approach taken by the bootstrapped NNs is the number of moves needed to solve a cube, which is much higher than in the previous experiment.
 Solving a cube scrambled by